 The concept of operational excellence might seem a bit abstract, so let’s look at a concrete example.
-To make it more meaningful, let’s consider what operational excellence looks like in a typical finance department that manages a wide range of complex and interconnected processes.
+To make it more meaningful, let’s consider what operational excellence looks like in a typical procurement department that manages a wide range of complex and interconnected processes.
 For now, let’s focus on just one: purchasing.

 The purchasing process is common to practically every business, and is responsible for fulfilling or arranging payment for the goods and services a business needs to operate.
 This process includes approving purchase requests, creating purchase orders, and identifying cost-saving opportunities.
 Here’s an example of a typical purchasing process.

 Operational excellence in this scenario could include reviewing each step of the process through both quantitative and qualitative lenses.
 For example, it would try to address issues related to: